This blog is a redo of starting to blog in August 2012, wanting to help on knowing how to judge the Green's speed in "Rainy" play condition.

-The best of Canada and United States with windy conditions
+| The best of Canada and United States with windy conditions |

-I have combined this blog with Wind conditions of play because the last blog written here, and if the video was watched; we see those Australian elite players doing many of the same things suggested here.
+I It can be difficult to know what effect rain, whether heavy rain or light drizzle; has on our Delivery..
+But there are tricks which used wisely will allow your first bowl as lead, to be on or near the jack.
+I have combined this blog with another on Windy conditions of play because if the video of the last blog was watched; we see those Australian elite players doing many of the same things suggested in this blog.
 Wind and Rain conditions of play require the same delivery calculation and mental discipline.

 First, if you are rolling the jack to start the end of play, you have a sort of "Green Testing" opportunity.
 Certainly, the skip's requested distance is your objective, your efforts and how they are affected by the rain or water on the green; can tell you a lot of how the speed of the green has changed.